Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 In both samples, the mean quality values do not drop much lower than 34 at any position.
 This is a high quality score meaning the sequences are high quality.
 That means that we do not need to do any filtering.
 Lucky us!

 We should also have a look at the "Adapter Content" graph which will show us where adapter sequences occur in the reads.
 Adapter sequences are short sequences that are added to the sample to aid during the preparation of the DNA library.
 They therefore don't tell us anything biologically important and should be removed if they are present in high numbers.
-They might also be removed in the case of certain applications, such as ones when the base sequence needs to be particularly accurate.
+They might also be removed in the case of certain applications, such as when the base sequence needs to be particularly accurate.

 | **ERR4998593_1.fastq** | **ERR4998593_2.fastq** |
 | :-----: | :-----: |